-Thesis title: Female servants in early 19th century Scotland: legal principles of the master-servant relationship as they applied to women in the period 1800-1850
+Thesis title: Female domestic servants in early industrial Scotland: legal principles of the master-servant relationship as they applied to women in the period c 1790 – c 1850

 Alice Krzanich is a second-year PhD student conducting research in legal history at the School of Law.
 Alice originally comes from New Zealand and has a Bachelor of Laws (Hons) from the University of Auckland, NZ, as well as a Bachelor of Arts majoring in History from the same institution.
 In 2018 she completed a Master of Law (First Class) from the University of Cambridge.

 Alice also has practical experience working in law.
 Following undergraduate studies she was a judges' clerk at the New Zealand Court of Appeal, helping members of the judiciary research and write judgments.
 She has also worked as a solicitor in a boutique public law firm; spent time as a junior barrister employed by a Queens Counsel; and also had the opportunity to work as part of an in-house legal advisory team for an aviation recruitment company.
 All of these experiences have informed and influenced her understanding of law and its historical development.

 Responsibilities & affiliations

-Alice is a member of the following organisations:
+Alice is a member of or affiliated with the following organisations: